zhixin9001/2021-SAA/note/tips.md

     - you pay only for transfers that are accelerated.
     - There are no S3 data transfer charges when data is transferred in from the internet.
     - takes advantage of Amazon CloudFront’s globally distributed edge locations.
+    - if > 1G, prefer this than cloudfront
 - cloudfront
     - By design, delivering data out of CloudFront can be more cost-effective than delivering it from S3 directly to your users.
     - georestriction